mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 When the resources of one belt are exhausted or the markets shift, the miners jump to another system and begin again.

-Now, one of the Dar Al’khubat miners has come to the starport, seeking aid.
+Now, one of the Dar Al'khubat miners has come to the starport, seeking aid.
 First Lander Thu is a small man, bowed by the unfamiliar weight of gravity.
 The miners have come under attack, and he needs help resolving the situation.
 Thu explains that the nomadic